java-json-tools/json-schema-validator/README.markdown

 <p>The license of this project is LGPLv3 or later.
 See file src/main/resources/LICENSE for the full
 text.</p>

+<p>This is one of the very few JSON Schema implementations to have support for the latest draft
+(v4)<p>.

 <p>Should you wonder about it, this library is reported to <a
 href="http://stackoverflow.com/questions/14511468/java-android-validate-string-json-against-string-schema">work
 on Android</a> :)</p>